LHCGreg/animerecs/README.txt

 ﻿AnimeRecs is a project that aims to provide accurate and useful anime recommendations.
-It contains several components, some of which may be useful outside this project.
+It contains several components.
 All components ultimately serve the needs of AnimeRecs.Web, an ASP.NET MVC web application for giving anime recommendations based on the user's myanimelist.net account.

 All components are licensed under the GPL version 3.
 See LICENSE.txt for license information.